 The makeup air filter unit includes a moisture separator (not required for system OPERABILITY), heater, prefilter (not required for system OPERABILITY), High Efficiency Particulate Air (HEPA) filter, charcoal adsorber section for removal of gaseous activity (principally iodines), and second HEPA filter.
 The moisture separator removes any entrained water.
 The prefilter removes any large particles in the air to prevent excessive loading of the HEPA filters and charcoal adsorbers.
-Continuous operation of each makeup filter unit for at least 10 hours per month, with the heaters on, reduces moisture buildup on the HEPA filters and charcoal adsorbers.
+The frequency of operation is in accordance with the Surveillance Frequency Control Program.